ashish-singh-ea-portfolio/Whitepapers/README.md

 ## 🧭 About This Portfolio

-This repository is a **curated showcase of my professional whitepapers, frameworks, and architecture blueprints**, authored during global transformation initiatives across **banking, fintech, and energy domains**.
+This repository is a **curated showcase of my professional whitepapers, frameworks, and architecture blueprints**, authored during global transformation initiatives.

 Each paper captures a practical application of **Enterprise Architecture principles**, aligning TOGAF thinking with **cloud adoption**, **GCC operating models**, and **data-driven transformation**.